kashif-nawaz/MPLS-Backbone-Class-Of-Service-Design-Principals/README.md

   001101             best-effort                         low
   001110             assured-forwarding                  high
   ```
 On ingress PE router traffic entering from CE router is classified using DSCP values and thereafter traffic will be encapsulated in MPLS header towards next LSR.
-As  LSRs will not have visibility of inner packet header (source host and destination) and we need to apply exp based (supported for MPLS lable header)  rewrite-rule.
-Subsequently each LSR will classify ingress traffic using exp bits and  will rewrite exp bits  on egress interface.
+As  LSRs will not have visibility of inner packet header (source host and destination) and we need to apply exp based (supported for MPLS lable header)  rewrite-rule, subsequently each LSR will classify ingress traffic using exp bits and  will rewrite exp bits  on egress interface.

 ```
 set class-of-service rewrite-rules exp exp-test import default